Miso Sesame Dressing

 - sesame oil – adds nuttiness and big flavor!

-How to make Miso Dressing
+How to Make Miso Dressing

 WANT TO SAVE THIS RECIPE?

-Just like my citrus vinaigrette recipe, this miso salad dressing will last up to a week when kept in a sealed container in the fridge.
+This miso salad dressing will last up to a week when kept in a sealed container in the fridge.

 Miso Salad Dressing FAQs